THE TIKKUN PATH™ MANIFESTO

 And it is not spiritual work that ignores medical reality.

-And it has phases because skipping phases is one reason people relapse into illness:
+Our work has phases because skipping phases is one reason people relapse into illness:

 This work also refuses certain things that have become normal in the healing marketplace: